Szybet/Yatchy/README.md

 apart from that, If I have a cake for more advanced users, and he has a cake for less advanced users then we all have more cake for everyone, right? right?

-The device doesn't exist yet, No software was written but hardware was created for it with these things in mind, I doubt something will change - That's the reason I also avoid giving any "software" features here, also some claims are theoretic, no battery life has been measured for example.
+~~The device doesn't exist yet, No software was written but (Not the case anymore)~~ hardware was created for it with these things in mind, I doubt something will change - That's the reason I also avoid giving any "software" features here, also some claims are theoretic, no battery life has been measured for example.

 Yatchy features, compared to 2.0 watchy: